Charles Darwin

 Charles Robert Darwin (/ˈdɑrwɪn/ DAR-win; 12 February 1809 – 19 April 1882) was an English naturalist, geologist, and biologist, widely known for his contributions to evolutionary biology.
 His proposition that all species of life have descended from a common ancestor is now generally accepted and considered a fundamental scientific concept.
 In a joint presentation with Alfred Russel Wallace, he introduced his scientific theory that this branching pattern of evolution resulted from a process he called natural selection, in which the struggle for existence has a similar effect to the artificial selection involved in selective breeding.
 Darwin has been described as one of the most influential figures in human history and was honoured by burial in Westminster Abbey.

-Darwin's early interest in nature led him to neglect his medical education at the University of Edinburgh; instead, he helped Grant to investigate marine invertebrates.
+Darwin's early interest in nature led him to neglect his medical education at the University of Edinburgh; instead, he helped Robert Edmond Grant to investigate marine invertebrates.
 His studies at the University of Cambridge's Christ's College from 1828 to 1831 encouraged his passion for natural science.
 However, it was his five-year voyage on from 1831 to 1836 that truly established Darwin as an eminent geologist.
 The observations and theories he developed during his voyage supported Charles Lyell's concept of gradual geological change.
 Publication of his journal of the voyage made Darwin famous as a popular author.
 His first scientific work was The Structure and Distribution of Coral Reefs (1842).
 Along with his work on barnacles, it won him the Royal Medal in 1853.